matteokeole/minecraftjsgui/dev/webglrenderer.md

 ### Dispose

+The `dispose` method is the opposite of `build`.
+It discards the context data, such as attributes, uniforms, buffers, textures and VAOs.
+The context and its canvas are also removed, with the latter being removed from the DOM (this allows the custom error to show underneath).

 The `dispose` method is called:
 - when exiting the game
 - when a fatal error occurs.
 The canvases must be removed to show the custom error.